Rocket-like dynamics of ferrimagnetic domain walls in graded materials

-In this work, we uncovered a fundamentally new mechanism in ferrimagnetic dynamics: the rocket effect, where domain walls accelerate according to spatial changes in their effective mass.
-By generalizing the theory of domain wall motion to ferrimagnets with non-uniform exchange and anisotropy, we revealed that mass loss near the spin angular momentum compensation point acts as an inertial boost capable of pushing domain walls toward the magnonic velocity ceiling.
+\paragraph{Conclusions --- } Two acceleration mechanisms in magnetic domain wall dynamics are identified: one originates from spatial variations of domain wall mass and the other from gradients of magnon velocity.
+The generalized theory of domain wall motion for ferrimagnets with non-uniform exchange and anisotropy takes the form of the dynamics of a relativistic variable-mass particle traveling in the medium with limiting speed gradient.
+When the Walker breakdown is suppressed by a hard-axis anisotropy, in-plane field, or tuning the system toward the spin angular momentum compensation point, exchange and anisotropy gradients act as a rocket effect, a relativistic inertial boost, capable of pushing domain walls toward the velocity ceiling.
 The quantitative agreement between our analytical predictions and numerical simulations confirms the robustness of this effect.
 The experimental landscape is particularly promising.
-Amorphous ferrimagnets, such as GdFeCo, naturally offer the tunability needed to engineer steep nanoscale variations in exchange and anisotropy—through voltage control, optical patterning, or compositional gradients—providing a realistic route to observe mass shedding and ultrafast domain wall acceleration.
-Our findings introduce mass control as a new degree of freedom in ferrimagnetic soliton physics, expanding the design space for ultrafast spin textures.
+Amorphous ferrimagnets, such as GdFeCo, naturally offer the tunability needed to engineer steep nanoscale variations in exchange and anisotropy—through voltage control, optical patterning, or compositional gradients, providing a realistic route to observe mass shedding and ultrafast domain wall acceleration.
+Our findings introduce mass control as a new degree of freedom in ferrimagnetic soliton physics, expanding the design space for ultrafast magnetic devices.
+Magnetic domain walls are identified as a promising playground for relativistic variable-mass physics.
 Beyond its conceptual significance, the rocket effect suggests new strategies for high-velocity racetrack memories, THz emitters and ultrafast spintronic technologies.